At Ohio State there are three main choices relating to data where the library can help.

 The library can assist researchers at various point of the data lifecycle:

-2) As you're conducting research, you may find that you need additional help with visualizing your data using mapping techniques.
-Josh Sadvari, OSU Libraries GIS specialist, may be able to assist you.
+2) As you're conducting research, you may find that you need additional help with visualizing your data.
+Lee-Arng Chang, University Libraries' Data Visualization Specialist, is available Josh Sadvari, University Libraries' GIS specialist, may be able to assist you with maps and geospatial data visualization.
 Additionally, there are a number of workshops available through the Research Commons on techniques as well as specific tools.

 3) Once you've completed your research, you can: